ABSTRACT

 Our conscious experience does not emerge fully formed from a singular mechanism—it is the product of layered, emergent processes, most of which operate outside the reach of direct cognition.

-The vast majority of what we perceive as thought, emotion, and decision-making is the output of subcognosis, the pre-conscious processing layer that constructs the cognitive scaffolding upon which conscious experience is built.
+The vast majority of what we perceive as thought, emotion, and decision-making is the output of subcognosis, the pre-conscious processing layer of awareness that constructs the cognitive scaffolding upon which conscious experience is built.

-At its core, subcognosis is an extension of homeostasis that operates as a naturally occurring entropy management system, but instead of merely regulating physiological states, it also regulates cognitive and behavioral states in a way that ensures functional adaptation to environmental demands.
+At its core, subcognosis is an extension of homeostasis that operates as a naturally occurring entropy management system, but instead of merely regulating physiological states, it also regulates cognitive and behavioral states in a way that ensures functional adaptation to environmental demands and stability of the core internal loops.

-While homeostasis stabilizes bodily conditions (e.g., temperature, hydration, blood sugar), subcognosis stabilizes patterns of thought, emotional responses, and behavioral tendencies, creating predictable cognitive equilibrium that minimizes perceived uncertainty.
+While homeostasis stabilizes bodily conditions (e.g., temperature, hydration, blood sugar), subcognosis stabilizes patterns of thought, emotional responses, and behavioral tendencies, creating predictable cognitive equilibrium that minimizes perceived uncertainty and decision overload.

 These processes: